 The Nutcracker (Щелкунчик) , Op.
 71 (TH 14 ; ČW 14), is a fairy ballet in 2 acts and 3 scenes, written and orchestrated by Tchaikovsky between February 1891 and April 1892.
 The story was based on a children's fairy tale by E. T. A. Hoffmann, adapted by Alexandre Dumas.

 This was Tchaikovsky's last ballet, from which he compiled a famous Suite of eight numbers for concert performance.

-The ballet is scored for a large orchestra consisting of 3 flutes, 2 piccolos, 2 oboes, cor anglais, 2 clarinets (in A, B-flat), bass clarinet (in B-flat), 2 bassoons + 4 horns (in F), 2 trumpets (in A, B-flat), 3 trombones, tuba + 3 timpani, triangle, tambourine, cymbals, bass drum, military drum, tam tam, glockenspiel, triangle, castanets, toy instruments (rattle, trumpet, drums, cuckoo, quail, cymbals), celesta (or piano) + 2 harps, violins I, violins II, violas, cellos, and double basses.
+The ballet is scored for a large orchestra consisting of 3 flutes (2nd and 3rd doubling piccolos), 2 oboes, English horn, 2 clarinets (in A, B-flat), bass clarinet (in A, B-flat), 2 bassoons + 4 horns (in F), 2 trumpets (in A, B-flat), 3 trombones, tuba + 4 timpani, triangle, tambourine, cymbals, bass drum, tam tam, glockenspiel, castanets, toy instruments (rattle, trumpets (in C), drums, 2 rabbit drummers, cuckoos, quails, cymbals) + celesta (or piano) + 2 harps, violins I, violins II, violas, cellos, and double basses.

 The Waltz of the Snowflakes (Act I, No. 9) includes a wordless chorus.
 Tchaikovsky instructed that "This chorus should comprise 12 sopranos and 12 altos.
 It is all the more desirable that they should be youths from a choir.
 But if this is impractical, then this choral part may be performed by 24 voices an operatic chorus".